Alabama House Plans

 Texas House Plans

-With progressive cities like Austin at the forefront of the green building movement, Texas is home to some of the most innovative house plan designers in the industry.
+Want to build your dream house in the great state of Texas?
+Check out our collection of Texas house plans below!* With progressive cities like Austin at the forefront of the green building movement, Texas is home to some of the most innovative house plan designers in the industry.
 A number of architectural styles have been adapted to the vast and diverse landscape of the state.
 Houston and Dallas, for example, embrace rather traditional architecture.
 In fact, Houston’s motto is, "If it’s not all masonry, it’s junk!" says Janet Hobbs of Hobbs’ Ink, LLC—a Certified Professional Building Designer and one of Dream Home Source’s home plan designers who has spent her career designing homes in the great state of Texas.